webix-hub/docs/data/desktop/localization.md

-Date and Number Localization
+Components Localization
 ==============

-Different countries and regions have their own rules for writing dates, numbers and monetary units.
-All these issues should be taken in account in case a target group for your app is wider than one country or region.
+Different countries and regions have their own rules for writing dates, numbers, monetary units and text labels.
+All these issues should be taken in account in case a target group for your application is wider than one country or region.

-The set of rules for this or that country is called **locale** and includes methods for date, time, number and price formatting.
+The set of rules for this or that country is called **locale** and includes methods for date, time, number, price and labels formatting.
 Localization methods belong to the [i18n class](api/refs/i18n.md) and treat data according to he set format.

 By default **Date()** constructor outputs raw data.
 Unformatted, it looks barely readable.